Best Things To Do in Sitges in 3-Day Itinerary

 Did you know that the Barcardí family are originally from Sitges?
 Yes, those of the famous rum!

-Well, I didn’t know, I found out while taking a walk when I saw it, around the corner from the famous church.
+Well, I didn’t know, I found out while walking when I saw it, around the corner from the famous church.

 The visit to Casa Bacardí, from my point of view, is an essential visit when you visit Sitges.